AUDIO VERSION: YouTube Podbean

 Here Paul says that there’s only one God, and that God is Yahweh.
 As for Jesus, He is not God, but merely a human who is constantly interceding between Yahweh and the human race.
 Does this sound right to you?
 If it does, then guess what?
 You’re on your way to Hell.
 You see, under the New Covenant, there’s no room for downplaying the Divinity of Jesus and the Holy Spirit.
 Our Gods demand that we reverentially submit to all three of Them as Gods before They will accept us.
 1 Timothy was one of the last letters Paul wrote.
 That means he’s calling Christ a human being towards the end of his life.
 Is this a good sign about where Paul ended up in eternity?
 Not hardly.

 You cannot get saved under this Covenant by rejecting the Divinity of Christ—period.
 The fact that you find New Testament Jews doing this throughout the epistles does not change Yahweh’s requirements, it’s just a shocking example of how adamantly the early Church leaders rejected the Divinity of Christ.
 But the fact remains that under the current Covenant you only have two options: submission to three Gods, or spending eternity in Hell.
 This means that when you buy into this rot about a Trinity which was cooked up by some delusional Catholic bishops back in the 4th century AD, you’re playing a dangerous game.
 The Trinity doctrine insists that God is one.
 Is merely submitting to one God good enough to get you saved under this Covenant?
 No, it is not.
 We have three Gods.
-If you have a problem with this idea, you need to do some serious praying on the matter (see The Trinity Doctrine: Is it an obstacle to salvation?).
+If you have a problem with this idea, you need to do some serious praying on the matter.

 So if this is supposed to be a post about intercession, why all this discussion about how many Gods we have?
 Because the identity of your Gods and the doctrine of intercession are intimately connected.
 As soon as you buy into the idea that Jesus and/or the Holy Spirit are interceding for you, you are actually treating Them as lower ranking than Yahweh.
 This is the mindset behind biblical intercession, and this is the same mindset we are still using today.